-SSE Thermal has an existing site at Peterhead in Aberdeenshire, known as Peterhead Power Station.
-The 1180MW station became operational in 1982.
+SSE Thermal operates the existing Peterhead Power Station in Aberdeenshire.
+The power station became operational in 1982 and has an output of up to 1,180MW.

 In the 2000s, the plant underwent a major repowering project to convert it into an efficient CCGT power station.
-At the present time, Peterhead is the largest power station of its kind in Scotland and SSE's only Thermal plant in Scotland, playing a crucial role in supporting the system and providing reliable and flexible generation.
+At the present time, Peterhead Power Station is the largest power station of its kind in Scotland and SSE's only Thermal plant in Scotland, playing a crucial role in supporting the system and providing reliable and flexible generation.